aws-samples/amazon-sagemaker-training-jobs-with-snowflake-and-snowpark/README.md

 ## Populate the Snowflake tables

-**Note** Please make sure you run [Build a custom SageMaker Studio image with Snowpark already installed](#build-a-custom-sagemaker-studio-image-with-snowpark-already-installed) step, so you'll have a `snowflake-env-kernel` kernel set up in SageMaker Studio.
+**Note:** Please make sure you run [Build a custom SageMaker Studio image with Snowpark already installed](#build-a-custom-sagemaker-studio-image-with-snowpark-already-installed) step, so you'll have a `snowflake-env-kernel` kernel set up in SageMaker Studio.

 Run the [Getting Started with Snowpark for Machine Learning on SageMaker workshop](https://quickstarts.snowflake.com/guide/getting_started_with_snowpark_for_machine_learning_on_sagemaker/index.html) to populate the Snowflake tables.